Grooming Essentials: Keeping Your Adult Dog Clean And Happy

 Preventing and treating paw pad issues

 Paw pad issues, such as cuts, cracks, or dryness, can be painful and affect your dog's mobility.
-Avoid walking your dog on hot pavements during the as it can cause burns.
-In winter, protect their paws from ice or salt by using dog-friendly booties or applying a protective paw balm.
+Avoid walking your dog on hot pavements during the summer as it can cause burns.
+In winter, protect their paws from ice or salt by using booties or applying a protective paw balm.
 Regularly moisturize your dog's paw pads with a paw balm or a veterinarian-recommended moisturizer to keep them soft and prevent dryness.
 If you notice any cuts, cracks, or persistent issues with your dog's paw pads, consult your veterinarian for proper diagnosis and treatment.

 Anal Gland Expression